What Is "Gaslighting"?

-In the context of a divorce or custody case, it often refers to a parent who manipulates others (family, friends, neighbors, co-workers, police, judges, lawyers, child protective services, and the court system itself) into questioning the sanity of the targeted parent, by making numerous false and malicious statements, to create a damaging impression of the targeted parent, and gain an unfair advantage in a divorce or custody matter.
+In the context of a divorce or custody case, gaslighting often refers to a parent who manipulates others (family, friends, neighbors, co-workers, police, judges, lawyers, child protective services, and the court system itself) into questioning the sanity of the targeted parent.
+This is usually done by making numerous false and malicious statements with an intent to create a damaging impression of the targeted parent and to gain an unfair advantage in the divorce or custody case.

-Commonly, this form of gaslighting starts with the manipulative parent contacting family, friends, neighbors, and co-workers by telephone, text and email, and denigrating the targeted parent with false information, in order to turn others against them in a divorce or custody case.
+Commonly, this form of gaslighting starts with the manipulative parent contacting family, friends, neighbors, and co-workers by telephone, text, and/or email and then denigrating the targeted parent with false information in order to turn others against them in the divorce or custody case.

 Gaslighting & Parental Alienation